6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 1. Corticosteroids Fight Inflammation

 Controller medication or maintenance therapy for asthma is intended to prevent symptoms and reduce the need for quick-relief medications.
 Inhaled corticosteroids fight inflammation and reduce mucus in the lungs.
 Depending on asthma severity, corticosteroids may be given at a low dose or a high dose.
-Types of corticosteroids include mometasone (Asmanex), fluticasone (Flovent), and budesonide (Pulmicort).
-In order to work properly, inhaled corticosteroids must be taken every day as prescribed.
+Types of corticosteroids include mometasone (Asmanex), fluticasone (Flovent), and budesonide (Pulmicort Flexhaler).
+To work properly, inhaled corticosteroids must be taken every day as prescribed.

-Corticosteroids can also be combined with long-acting beta-agonists — bronchodilators that are similar to rescue inhalers but work for a longer period of time.
-These combination medications are typically used when steroids alone cannot control symptoms.
-Using these two medications in combination can sometimes decrease the amount of inhaled corticosteroid needed to control asthma symptoms.
+Corticosteroids can also be combined with long-acting beta-agonists — bronchodilators that are similar to rescue inhalers but work for a longer time.
+These combination medications are typically used when steroids alone can’t control symptoms.
+Using these two medications together can sometimes decrease the amount of inhaled corticosteroid needed to control asthma symptoms.
 Examples include fluticasone/salmeterol (Advair Diskus), fluticasone/vilanterol (Breo Ellipta), and budesonide/formoterol (Symbicort).

 2. Bronchodilators Open Up the Airways

 Bronchodilators treat asthma by opening up the airways in the lungs.
-There are several different types of bronchodilators used to treat asthma.
-Short-acting beta-agonists, such as albuterol (Proventil), are used as quick-relief medicines to treat acute asthma symptoms.
+Several types of bronchodilators are used to treat asthma.
+Short-acting beta-agonists, such as albuterol (Proventil), are used as quick-relief medicines to treat acute symptoms.
 They may also be used before exercise to prevent asthma symptoms.

 Albuterol is a rescue medication, intended for use only as needed.
-Frequently needing to use albuterol can be an indication that a person’s asthma is not well controlled.
+Frequently having to use albuterol can be an indication that a person’s asthma isn’t well controlled.

-Long-acting beta-agonists can be used as an add-on medication to inhaled steroids for long-term control of asthma.
-There are several combination inhalers that combine a corticosteroid with a long-acting beta-agonist.
+Long-acting beta-agonists can be used as add-on medications to inhaled steroids for long-term control of asthma.
+Several combination inhalers combine a corticosteroid with a long-acting beta-agonist.

 3. Leukotriene Modifiers Help Control Asthma